-We consider here the hard sectorization network layout as described above using cross-polarized antenna array (XXXX).
-Antenna parameters of 33° HPBW panel is used for the numerical investigation.
-The smaller coverage area of the higher order sector allows to use a larger antenna elements spacing than the standard 0.5λ value commonly used for the conventional wide beam tri-sector network.
+We consider here the hard sectorization network layout as described above using a cross-polarized antenna array (XXXX).
+Antenna parameters of a 33° HPBW panel are used for the numerical investigation.
+The smaller coverage area of the higher order sector allows to use a larger antenna element spacing than the standard $0.5\lambda$ value commonly used for the conventional wide beam tri-sector network.
 This narrows the beam width in the MIMO operation and reduces so the interference.
-An inter-antenna elements spacing of 0.8λ is optimal for the considered hard-sectorized network.
+An inter-antenna elements spacing of $0.8\lambda$ is optimal for the considered hard-sectorized network.